ShimmerEngineering/ShimmerAndroidAPI/README.md

 The Shimmer Android API is currently in a BETA development state, users are free to use and provide feedback.

-Please note that the latest commit, 3.0.47Internal, is an internal commit, as there is a bug with the GSR signal.
+The latest version is 3.0.51Beta.

-DO NOT pull this commit if your project requires the GSR sensor.
+The most significant recent change in the API was the release of the updated arrays data structure as an alternative to the default multimap data structure in ObjectCluster.

-Main purpose of this commit is to release the updated Arrays data structure, which can improve packet reception rate significantly.
+Using the new arrays data structure can improve packet reception rate significantly on Android, as it consumes significantly less CPU resources.
-An example of how to use this can be found in Efficient Data Array Example.
+An example of how to use this arrays data structure can be found in Efficient Data Array Example.

 # Frequently Asked Questions